 For a small fee, temporarily allow your balance to go below zero

-- There's a $32 fee for each item handled in this manner, with a maximum daily charge of $224
+- There's a $32 fee for each Privilege Pay transaction, with a maximum daily charge of $224

-- You are expected to repay the money we advanced in a reasonable period of time (no more than 25 to 30 days later)
+- You must repay the money we advanced in a reasonable amount of time (no more than 25-30 days)

-- If you choose not to use overdraft protection, your transaction/check will be declined if you do not have sufficient funds in your checking account
+- If you choose not to use overdraft protection, your transaction will be declined if you do not have sufficient funds in your checking account

 - View Terms and Conditions for Privilege Pay